sadnixon/sadnixon.github.io/music.markdown

 ## [The Ipakanni Symphony](https://on.soundcloud.com/yURB9P4BQLrvpvuB8)
 In 2013, Spencer wrote his first full-length orchestral symphony, titled The Ipakanni Symphony.
 One movement of the symphony, the 2nd, was performed that same year by the Merylhurst Symphony Orchestra in Oregon.

-Live lerformance video of 2nd Movement:
+Live performance video of 2nd Movement:

 <style type="text/css">
 	.container {